If you are applying for the Full Time course from outside of the UK click apply now

 Help give children the best start in life.
 Qualify for a lifelong career in a fulfilling field.
 Discover new abilities and capacities you didn't know you had.

 If you're interested in a career engaging with families, children and their communities, the BA (Hons) Childhood Studies degree will provide you with skills, knowledge and understanding in a range of subject areas that combine to form childhood studies.
-You will learn about child development, children's needs, and the historical, social, and cultural issues that impact their lives.
-You will also develop your knowledge and understanding of the child as an individual and the position of the child in society and family.
+You'll learn about child development, children's needs, and the historical, social, and cultural issues that impact their lives.
+You'll also develop your knowledge and understanding of the child as an individual and the position of the child in society and family.

-You will have the opportunity to register on an exciting pathway during your first semester, Early Childhood Graduate Practitioner Competencies.
-This will allow you to become a practitioner and assures employers that you have completed relevant practice experience.
-If you choose to take this pathway, you will graduate with the degree title BA (Hons) Childhood Studies with Early Childhood Graduate Practitioner Competencies.
+You'll have the opportunity to register on an exciting pathway during your first semester of this childhood studies degree: Early Childhood Graduate Practitioner Competencies.
+This will allow you to further demonstrate your commitment to working with children as you'll complete relevant placements and a portfolio of evidence to showcase your skills, strengthening your CV.
+If you choose to take this pathway, you'll graduate with the degree title BA (Hons) Childhood Studies with Early Childhood Graduate Practitioner Competencies.

 A typical week on the BA (Hons) Childhood Studies course will include lectures, seminars, workshops, group work, and computer-based learning.

-Your progress during the degree will be assessed with essays, reports, group work, seminar presentations, and self-evaluation.
-Throughout your degree you'll have one-to-one support from academic staff.
+Your progress will be assessed with essays, reports, group work, seminar presentations, and self-evaluation.
+Throughout this childhood studies degree, you'll have one-to-one support from academic staff.

 Our typical offer is: